 These improvements utilised a Sulzer 6SF72 crosshead-type two-stroke of 4,150bhp at 185rpm and seven smaller Sulzer 4T48 trunk-piston-type two-stroke, each of 1,200bhp at 160 to 218rpm.
 The addition of these engines brought the total output of Sulzer engines at the facility to 47,050bhp.

 By 1984 these nineteen Sulzer engines had accumulated 2,450,213 running hours with the longest running engine having more than 255,000 running hours!

-In 1986 a new 40 megawatt generating station was built at Broken Hill to replace the two earlier plants.
+In 1986 a new 40 megawatt generating station connected to the 220V was built at Broken Hill to replace the two earlier plants.
 Once the new plant was on line the older plants were closed and dismantled.